 In Part A, you will work individually to determine groups with which you personally identify.

-In Part B, you will compare this information in a small group and repeat this process with the whole group.
+In Part B, you will compare this information in a group of four.

+In Part C, you will repeat this process with the whole group.